tc39/proposal-regex-escaping/README.md

  Q - Why don't you do X?
  A - If you believe there is a concern that was not addressed yet - please [open an issue](https://github.com/benjamingr/RexExp.escape/issues).

+Q - What about `unescape`?
+A - While some other languages provide an unescape method we choose to defer discussion about it to a later point, mainly because no evidence of people asking for it has been found (while .escape is commonly asked for).

 ##Semantics